 Negotiation techniques that produce quick wins.

-In a recent article published in Health Business, my brilliant colleague Ali Morris, Business Director for Healthcare at Huthwaite International, discusses achieving more for less in today’s NHS.
+In a recent article published in Health Business, my brilliant friend Ali Morris, former Business Director for Healthcare at Huthwaite International, discusses achieving more for less in today’s NHS.
 (National Health Service in UK)

 Creating new approaches are essential in helping to meet the challenge of achieving more for less in today’s NHS.
 Some initiatives are major changes and are required at an organisational level.
 However, there are also quick wins to be had for those charged with finding savings.

 In the article Ali outlines and considers a number of things:

 Scenarios typical of the situations NHS professionals find themselves in when negotiating, and the aftermath of such events where negotiators come away from the negotiations feeling unsatisfied and unclear – creating a sense of ambiguity and misunderstanding.

 How personal skill in applying effective negotiation techniques can help both non-clinical and clinical stakeholders to manage the pressure on costs and other resources.